Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: The model problem

-To derive nonlocal insight, let us examine this problem in the context of a linear reaction, as studied in works like \cite{corrsin_1961}.
-Here, we are following the basic steps of the MFM procedure that is fully explained in \cite{mani_2021} and complete details can be found in that reference.
+To derive insight into the role of nonlocality on a reacting system, let us first examine the context of an irrerversible and fully activated linear reaction with a single scalar, as studied in works like \cite{corrsin_1961}.
+Here, to explain the nonlocal contributions to the macroscopic closure, we are following the basic steps of the MFM procedure that is fully explained in \cite{mani_2021}.
+Complete details can be found in that reference.

 For this particular setup, the concentration of one of the scalars, $C_2$, is held constant in the entire domain at unity and does not evolve, while the maximum value of $C_1$, at the left side of the domain, is held to be at least an order of magnitude less than that of $C_2$.
-As $C_2$ is a constant, we will denote the reaction rate as $A_L=AC_2$, denoting the product of a standard binary species reaction coefficient times the concentration of the constant species.
-The fluctuations for $C_1$ are now governed by a transport equation as
+As $C_2$ is a constant, we will denote the reaction rate constant as $A_L=AC_2$, giving the product of a standard binary species reaction coefficient times the concentration of the constant species.
+The fluctuations for $C_1$ are now governed by the transport equation

 where $C_1 = \overline{C_1} + C_1'$ and so on.
 This equation is derived by finding the full transport equation for $C_1$ and subtracting from it the evolution equation for $\overline{C_1}$.
-Note that this equation is linear in the scalar concentration, and so therefore can be described as evolving via a linear operator acting on the scalar field.
-If we further regard the term on the left-hand side that deals with fluctuations of fluctuations as negligible and add an arbitrary forcing in time and the axial $x-$ dimension to the equation, we can write the transport equation as
+Note that this equation is linear in the scalar concentration, and therefore can be described as evolving via a linear operator acting on the scalar field $C_1$.

+We further regard the term on the left-hand side that deals with fluctuations of fluctuations as negligible, following the assumptions of standard Taylor-type dispersion analysis.
+If we now add an arbitrary imposed forcing in time and the axial $x-$ dimension to the equation, we can write the transport equation as

+where $s = exp(i\omega t + ikx_1)$ is an order one forcing term added to the right-hand side and $Pe = uL/D_m$ is a P\'eclet number.
+This forcing allows us to treat the linear operator as an input-output transfer function.